FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluate FAuNO's performance using two standard TO metrics: average task completion time and percentage of completed tasks—the proportion of tasks that were created and whose results were successfully returned to the originating client.
-We compare FAuNO against two baseline algorithms: Least Queues(LQ), which offloads tasks to the worker with the shortest queue, and an adaptation of the synchronous FRL solution, SCOF~\cite{Peng2024SCOFSC}, tailored to our setting.
+In this section, we evaluate FAuNO's performance using two standard TO metrics: average task completion time and percentage of completed tasks-the proportion of tasks that were created and whose results were successfully returned to the originating client.
+We compare FAuNO against two baseline algorithms: Least Queues (LQ), which offloads tasks to the worker with the shortest queue, and an adaptation of the synchronous FRL solution, SCOF~\cite{Peng2024SCOFSC}.
+Since no public implementation of SCOF was available, we reimplemented the algorithm and released the code in FAuNO’s repository.
+For fairness, we adapted SCOF to our observation and reward spaces and disabled its DP component, as privacy was not the focus of this work, and DP typically reduces accuracy.
+These adaptations ensure comparability without diminishing SCOF’s core capabilities.
+Details on the baselines are provided in annex~\ref{annex:ImplDetails:Baselines}.
 We benchmark our solution using PeersimGym~\cite{Frederico2024Peersimgym}, with realistic topologies generated by the Ether tool~\cite{rausch20hotedge}.
 These are structured as hierarchical star topologies, where a stronger server provides resources to a small set of client nodes, and a more powerful central server supports the intermediate servers.
 We also evaluate on synthetic topologies composed of 10 and 15 nodes randomly distributed in a 100×100 area.
 In these settings, the number of high-capacity nodes remains fixed, while the number of client nodes increases.
-All tests use realistic task distributions enabled by PeersimGym's integration with the Alibaba Cluster Trace workload generator~\cite{tian19TraceGenereation}, that we have rescalled to batter suit the considered edge devices.
+All tests use realistic task distributions enabled by PeersimGym's~\cite{Frederico2024Peersimgym} integration with the Alibaba Cluster Trace workload generator~\cite{tian19TraceGenereation}, which we have rescaled to better suit the considered edge devices.
 Each algorithm is trained for 40 episodes, for a total of 400,000 steps, and evaluated during training all presented results are the average result for the metric in question across the 40 episodes.
-Additional details on the testing setup, details on the topologies and workloads used are provided in Annex~\ref{annex:TestSetup}.
+Finally, we present an ablation study on the impact of agent heterogeneity on convergence and the impact of reducing the $K$ parameter on the performance of the algorithm; due to space constraints, the ablation on the $K$ parameter is in annex \ref{annex:Ablations}.
+Additional details on the testing setup, topologies, workloads, and hyperparameters used are provided in annexes \ref{annex:ImplDetails} and \ref{annex:TestSetup}.